-The platform immediately assumes that you’re actually doing a course as soon as you click on its link.
+LinkedIn Learning immediately assumes that you’re actually doing a course as soon as you click on its link.
 There’s no confirmation question about whether you want to start the course or not.
-This compromises the data displayed on your profile landing page.
+This compromises the data displayed on your LinkedIn profile landing page.
 Simply by browsing available courses and looking at their contents my “In progress” widget shot up from one course to seven!

 The course UI’s default display doesn’t show a list of all the videos that it consists of.
 It was only when I hovered my mouse pointer over the video itself that I saw a link labeled “Contents.”
 Clicking it launched a sidebar displaying the course’s content videos.
 This needs to be displayed by default.
 To the platform’s credit, though, it does log your viewing preferences.
 The next course I launched showed the video contents by default.

 Our Verdict – Is LinkedIn Learning Worth the Effort and Investment?